GoogleChrome/web.dev/content/path/reliable/identify-resources-via-network-panel/codelab-explore-network-panel.md

 Entries**.
 Most important here is that the _when_ is disconnected from the initial navigation request.
-You can tell this from the large gap that exists in the waterfall display, representing a period of time that passed in between the intial loading and when the Wikipedia API request is made.
+You can tell this from the large gap that exists in the waterfall display, representing a period of time that passed in between the initial loading and when the Wikipedia API request is made.

 Requests made after a gap of time following a navigation fall into the category of "runtime requests," as opposed to the initial set of requests used to display